oguzhanulusoy/homemade-machine-learning/README.md

-# ai-ml-dl-examples
+# homemade-machine-learning
-machine learning, deep learning examples using python and java
+Python examples of popular machine learning algorithms with math being explained.
+The list is here: resnet50, vgg16